 B. Kyrgyzstan

 The OSCE/ODIHR regularly observes parliamentary elections and presidential elections.
 Parliamentary elections were held in Kyrgyzstan in October 2020 and were subsequently invalidated following mass protests against irregularities and vote buying.
 Kyrgyzstan’s President, Sooronbay Jeenbekov, resigned in October 2020 and the country held presidential elections in January 2021, after which Sadyr Japarov took office as Kyrgyzstan’s sixth president.
-The EU noted low voter turnout, the lack of a level playing field for candidates, violations regarding campaigning procedures and an abuse of administrative resources, as reported by the OSCE/OIDHR.
+The EU noted low voter turnout, the lack of a level playing field for candidates, violations regarding campaigning procedures and an abuse of administrative resources, as reported by the OSCE/ODIHR.

 C. Uzbekistan

 Since Uzbek President Shavkat Mirziyoyev took office in 2016, there have been wide-ranging and rapid democratic changes.
 These are positive developments, which include several ambitious reforms and internal changes, such as the release of a number of political prisoners.

-Parliament was invited to observe legislative elections in Uzbekistan for the first time in December 2019, but refused on the grounds that the elections were neither free nor fair, pointing to the fact that all candidates came from pro-regime parties.
-The elections were therefore only monitored by the OSCE/ODIHR.
+In February 2021, Mirziyoev signed a law to move the presidential elections to October 2021.
+The OSCE/ODIHR reiterated its recommendations on political parties’ financing, expediting vote-counting and cutting state resources for electoral campaigns.
 In July 2023, Uzbekistan’s President Shavkat Mirziyoyev was re-elected with 87.1% of the vote.
-He intends to continue the ambitious reforms planned under the Development Strategy 2022-2026, aimed at achieving genuine change in the country in terms of socio-economic development; efficient administration; a more independent judicial system; and respect for human rights and fundamental freedoms.
+He is continuing with the ambitious reforms planned under the Development Strategy 2022-2026, aimed at achieving genuine change in the country in terms of socio-economic development; efficient administration; a more independent judicial system; and respect for human rights and fundamental freedoms.

 Uzbekistan has engaged with the Taliban on trade issues and economic interaction, ensuring border security and cooperation in energy, transportation and international cargo, as well as the railway project connecting the Uzbek border town of Termez to the Pakistani city of Peshawar via Mazar-i-Sharif and Kabul in Afghanistan.